dank101/4.4BSD-Lite2/README.md

 the  MACH  operating  system  developed  at  Carnegie-Mellon University, and was ported to the BSD kernel at the  Univer- sity of Utah.
-The MACH virtual memory system call interface has  been  replaced  with   the   ``mmap''-based   interface described  in  the ``Berkeley Software Architecture Manual'' (see the UNIX Programmer's Manual, Supplementary  Documents, PSD:5).
+The MACH virtual memory system call interface has  been  replaced  with   the   mmap-based   interface described  in  the Berkeley Software Architecture Manual (see the UNIX Programmer's Manual, Supplementary  Documents, PSD:5).
 The interface is similar to the interfaces shipped by several commercial vendors such as Sun,  Novell/USL,  and